ioannisa92/RiboVsPolyA/README.md

 Simple classifier for distinguishing ribo-deplete libraries from polyA libraries

-In the examples folders, jupyter notebooks are provided for:
+In the [examples folder](https://github.com/ioannisa92/RiboVsPolyA/tree/master/examples), jupyter notebooks are provided for:
   * Data processes (balancing disease prevalanecne)
   * Training Random Forest (RF) model on unbalanced and balanced data.
 Optimisation procedure also shown

 ---

-# Usage
+# Docker Usage

 ## Pull the image: